Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 2 - A Dance with Fate.md

 In spite of her being made of gold, her eyes remain a cold, intense grey.

-As they pass the golden Athena and enter the grand hall of the temple, they see massive marble columns sprouting around them like ancient trees, reaching up to a ceiling you can barely see. at the back of the hall, another smaller, marble-carved Athena looms over a small fountain.
+As they pass the golden Athena and enter the grand hall of the temple, they see massive marble columns sprouting around them like ancient trees, reaching up to a ceiling you can barely see. at the back of the hall, a much smaller, marble-carved Athena looms over a small fountain.
-On either side of her, the biggest olive trees you have ever seen, guarding Athena like two sentinels, as priestesses collect a plethora of the freshest, greenest olives you have ever seen.
+On either side of her, the biggest olive trees you have ever seen, guarding Athena like two sentinels, as priestesses collect a plethora of fresh green olives.

-Penelope stops suddenly in front of the statue.
+Themistia stops suddenly in front of the statue.
-She appears to speak a few words in silence towards the menacing figure above her, and then turns to the PCs:
+In front of the statue, silently praying, is [[Penelope Diakos]].
+Penelope is a tall, olive-skinned, black haired beauty with the most piercing grey eyes you ever seen.
+She is dressed in a deep blue hemation rimmed with gold, adorned in various golden bands and necklaces, and atop her head a golden tiara with an owl ornament with ruby eyes.
+- Themistia introduces them to Penelope as head priestess of Athena.
+- Penelope says hello to the heroes.
+- Penelope dismisses Th.
+They have a tense moment.
+- "I hope there aren't any surprises like last time"
+- "No, Penelope"
+- Themistia leaves
+Her gaze seems to almost see through you.

+- On intuition check:
+  The crowds have a deep respect to Penelope, as with [[Perikles]] she has worked on many public projects that make their lives better.
+  Some even claim she can read minds (She is just very perceptive and can read body language)

+She scans the Heroes for a moment before beginning to speak:
 - "You have absolutely no idea how much trouble you're causing me I'm in the middle of fighting for this temple against some ridiculous cult, and here come five heroes to fall right into the hands of the enemy.
   This is bad. very Bad."